The Farmhouse Cabinet Makeover

 I couldn’t wait to fill it up with so many decor goodies!
 Some of them are thrift store and yard sale finds, like the books, the antlers, and the vintage scale.

-The white container on the bottom shelf was also thrifted, but it was filled with Green Baby Breath Garland.
+The white container on the bottom shelf was also thrifted, but it was filled with green baby breath garland.
+Find out more about the white and blue chairs in this cane back chair makeover!

-So what do you think?
+So what do you think of this farmhouse cabinet makeover?
 Leave me a comment below!
 I love to hear from you!

 - Painted Hallway Cabinet Makeover